 Soon after, Laveau entered a domestic partnership with a nobleman by the name of Christophe Dominick Duminy de Glapion.
-They were reported to have fifteen children, but only 7 had birth and baptismal records.
-Of these 7 children, only Marie Heloise Euchariste Glapion and Marie Philomene Glapion were able to survive until adulthood.
+They were reported to have fifteen children, but only seven had birth and baptismal records.
+Of these seven children, only Marie Heloise Euchariste Glapion and Marie Philomene Glapion were able to survive until adulthood.
 The Laveau-Galpion family resided in a small cottage located in the original French section of the city, now known as the French Quarter.
 Laveau lived there with Glapion until his ultimate death in 1855.

 Marie Laveau began her career as a hairdresser in order to create financial stability for herself and her family.
 It was through this profession that Laveau was exposed to her future clients, who were often seeking counsel.
 Marie Laveau was a skilled practitioner of Voodoo with experience in healing and herbalism.
 Even though Voodoo held a sinister reputation, Laveau combined voodoo traditions and Catholic traditions in order to make it appear more acceptable to upper-class citizens.

 From her home of St. Ann Street, Marie Laveau made a living by selling gris-gris, an amulet originating from Africa which is believed to bring wealth or protection to those who wear it.
 Along with charms and magical powders, she also told fortunes, gave advice of romance, and even made custom gris-gris for those needing specific protection.
 As a result, Marie Laveau quickly overtook the previously known voodoo queens, dominating the voodoo scene.
-While she was seldom mentioned in the local newspapers, writers often referred to as “her majesty” or “the celebrated Marie Laveau” when she was involved in a story, indicating her prominent position in society.
+While she was seldom mentioned in the local newspapers, writers often referred to her as “her majesty” or “the celebrated Marie Laveau” when she was involved in a story, indicating her prominent position in society.

 Around 1875, Marie Laveau gave her last performance and announced that she was retiring.
 But she never actually kept her word of retiring.
 It is believed that she continued her work for at least another year.
 It was during this time that she was actively visiting the poor and imprisoned.
-It is even believed that she was still giving reading from her home.
+It is even believed that she was still giving readings from her home.

 In addition to being a Voodoo Priestess, Marie Laveau was a lifelong Roman Catholic.
 She was baptized and attended Mass regularly.
 Each of her children were baptized as well in the St. Louis Cathedral.
-In her later years, Laveau relinquished her leadership of the Vodoo community and instead devoted her time to charitable works, including praying over prisoners and paying for the education of an orphan boy.
+In her later years, Laveau relinquished her leadership of the Voodoo community and instead devoted her time to charitable works, including praying over prisoners and paying for the education of an orphan boy.

 Despite her great power and wealth, Marie Laveau lived humbly.
 She owned no real estate, and her house on St. Ann Street legally belonged to Glapion, her partner.
-Due to his unwise business decisions, the family experienced a financial crisis after his death, resulting in the house to be seized for debt.
-Laveau, her children, and grandchildren were able to continue living in the house; however, after a close friend bought the house for them.
+Due to his unwise business decisions, the family experienced a financial crisis after his death, resulting in the house being seized for debt.
+Laveau, her children, and grandchildren were able to continue living in the house, however, after a close friend bought the house for them.
 Marie Laveau lived in this house until she passed away in 1881.
 Following her passing, the newspapers presented her legacy in a glorious way, painting her as a saintly figure that held the sick and prayed for the condemned.

-Even after death, Marie Laveau’s prominent legacy still lives on in St. Louis Cemetery Number 1.
+Even after her death, Marie Laveau’s prominent legacy still lives on in St. Louis Cemetery Number 1.
 It is believed she is buried with her husband’s family.
-While the exact location of her tomb is speculated, that does not deter believers and tourists from flocking to her final place of rest in the hopes of making a wish to the Vodoo queen herself.
+While the exact location of her tomb is speculated, that does not deter believers and tourists from flocking to her final place of rest in the hopes of making a wish to the Voodoo queen herself.

 It is believed that those who partake in the “Wishing Ritual” will have their wish come true.
 The practice originally involved approaching the tomb and giving her compliments as well as acknowledging she is the Voodoo Queen.
 The next step is to knock on the tomb three times and write three cross marks with red brick on her tomb, which is now frowned upon.
 Nowadays, those hoping to do this ritual can just make the gesture with their fingers.
 You then make your wish and give her thanks before going to St. Louis Cathedral.
 Once here, you light a candle and even leave a donation.